dynamoose/dynamoose/CONTRIBUTING.md

 ## Development Scripts

 Dynamoose has a few helpers for local development.
 These are included in the scripts section of our `package.json`.

-### npm run commit

-This will run `git-cz`, a helper for creating a commit that semantic release can interpret.

-### npm run lint:commit

-This will run our lint configuration against your commit to let you know if it's correct.

 ### npm test